Macrometacorp/macrometa-cache/README.md

   - **ttl**: `Number` (optional)

-    time to live in seconds.
+    time to live in seconds. -1 means no expiration.

   - **params**: `Object` (optional)